lkirkwood/ansible-sshman/README.md

 The first play of the playbook contains tasks for creating the `sshman-sudoer` group and authorising members of this group to use sudo with the root password.

-After that, a similar play for creating the `sshman-nopass` group and authorising its members for passwordless sudo.
+After that there is a similar play for creating the `sshman-nopass` group and authorising its members for passwordless sudo.

 Next in the playbook will be a play for each user, creating their account on hosts they have access to (unless they are `blocked` - these users will not have accounts created for them).